 If this fix didn’t work, try the next fix, below.

 Windows system file corruption sometimes will also crash the game.
 If you’ve played PC games for a long time, you may have already known that even a missing or corrupted .dll file (dynamic link libraries) would cause a game to crash.

-If you’d like to repair all the corrupted system files ASAP, try using Reimage, a powerful tool that specializes in Windows repair.
+If you’d like to repair all the corrupted system files ASAP, try using Fortect, a powerful tool that specializes in Windows repair.

-To repair corrupted system files using Reimage, follow the steps below:
+To repair corrupted system files using Fortect, follow the steps below: